 - Provide you (the employer) with the injured or ill worker’s functional abilities as soon as they are known

-- Become involved when concerns are raised about the Return to Work process or when there is a dispute about a worker's capabilities or the work they are being asked to perform
+- Become involved when concerns are raised about the return to work process or when there is a dispute about a worker's abilities or the work they are being asked to perform

 - Determine if you have met your re-employment obligations.